shayanaqvi/DPM/README.md

 - Cropping the current playlist (as in `mpc crop`)
 - Playlist options reworking
 - Manipulate the positions of songs in the current queue
+- Search directly from the command line
+- Better searching

 # Limitations
 - Browsing works only with a 3-level directory structure (i.e. artist -> album -> songs).
 The first 2 levels need to be folders.